-SAN ANTONIO - CPS Energy personnel are gearing up in the event that power outages occur.
+SAN ANTONIO - CPS Energy personnel are gearing up in the event that severe weather cause power outages.

 Customers can prepare for power outages at home by: